camunda/camunda-docs/docs/reference/cloud-console-api-clients.md

 ---
 id: cloud-console-api-clients
-title: Console API Clients
+title: Console API clients
 ---

-To interact with Camunda Cloud programmatically, without using the Camunda Cloud frontend, you can create Cloud API Clients.
+To interact with Camunda Cloud programmatically, without using the Camunda Cloud UI, you can create Cloud API Clients.

-Cloud API Clients are created for an Organization, an therefore can access all Zeebe Clusters of this Organization.
+Cloud API clients are created for an organization, an therefore can access all Zeebe clusters of this organization.

-You can create Cloud API Clients in the Organization Setting.
+You can create Cloud API clients in the organization settings.

-A Client can have one or multiple of the following permissions:
+A client can have one or multiple of the following permissions:

-- Get Clusters (Retrieve information of all Clusters of the Organization)
+- **Get Clusters** - retrieve information of all clusters of the organization
-- Create Clusters (Create a cluster for the Organization)
+- **Create Clusters** - create a cluster for the organization
-- Delete Clusters (Delete a cluster of the Organization)
+- **Delete Clusters** - delete a cluster of the organization
-- Get Zeebe Clients (Retieve all Zeebe Clients of the Organization)
+- **Get Zeebe Clients** - retieve all Zeebe clients of the organization
-- Create Zeebe Clients (Create a Zeebe Client for a Cluster of the Organization)
+- **Create Zeebe Clients** - create a Zeebe client for a cluster of the organization
-- Delete Zeebe Clients (Delete a Zeebe Client of a Cluster owned by the Organization)
+- **Delete Zeebe Clients** - delete a Zeebe client of a cluster owned by the organization

-After a Cloud API Client is created, the Client Secret is only shown once!
+After a Cloud API client is created, the `Client Secret` is only shown once!
 Please write it down somewhere save!

-To retrieve a access token for the Cloud API Client:
+To retrieve a access token for the Cloud API client:

 ```bash
 curl --header "Content-Type: application/json" \